johanclasson/vso-agent-tasks/README.md

-# Tasks for VSO-agents
+# Tasks for VSTS-agents

+(VSTS was formerly known as VSO)

-Invoking PowerShell scripts is often an appealing option for this kind of customization.
+Invoking PowerShell scripts is often an appealing option for customization of a build workflow.
 Using PowerShell scripts is especially a good idea when you are making changes that are unique for your solution.
 Just write your script and invoke it!

 Working with builds that directly invokes PowerShell scripts has its limitations: